Material considered for accession by the Lake States Railway Historical Association, Inc. must meet the criteria outlined in this document.

 LSRHA may request an inventory for review before accepting potential donations.

-LSRHA reserves discretion to de-access and sell any items deemed surplus or duplicate to existing collections, or otherwise unacceptable within a collection.
+LSRHA reserves discretion to de-access, sell, or dispose of any items deemed surplus or duplicate to existing collections, or otherwise unacceptable within a collection.